On covering systems of polynomial rings over finite fields: Introduction and statement of results

 The famous minimum modulus problem for $\mathbb{Z}$ was first proposed by Erd\H{o}s in 1950.
 After extensive research efforts by various mathematicians over the years, Hough achieved a significant breakthrough in 2015, providing a celebrated solution in his work \cite{Hough2015} by proving that the smallest modulus in any distinct covering system of $\mathbb{Z}$ is at most $10^{16}$.
 In this paper, we aim to completely solve the minimum modulus problem for $\mathbb{F}_q[x]$.
 In particular, we prove that the smallest degree of the moduli in any covering system of $\mathbb{F}_q[x]$ of multiplicity $s$ is bounded by a constant depending only on $s$ and $q$, as stated in Theorem~\ref{main_theorem} below.

 Let us begin by introducing the current research status of covering systems for $\mathbb{Z}$.
-A \textit{covering system} for $\mathbb{Z}$ is a finite collection of arithmetic progressions that covers the integers.
-It was first introduced by Erd\H{o}s \cite{Erdos1950} in 1950 to answer an additive number theory question of Romanoff, in which Erd\H{o}s proved that there exists an arithmetic progression that contains no integers of the form $2^k+p$ with $k$ an integer and $p$ a prime.
-Subsequently, the covering system has not only become a significant research subject in its own right but also found diverse applications in various fields.
+A \textit{covering system} for $\mathbb{Z}$ is a finite collection of arithmetic progressions, the union of which is the integers.
+Covering systems were first introduced by Erd\H{o}s \cite{Erdos1950} in 1950 to answer an additive number theory question of Romanoff, in which Erd\H{o}s proved that there exists an arithmetic progression that contains no integers of the form $p + 2^k$ with $p$ a prime and $k$ a natural number.
+Subsequently, covering systems have not only become a significant research subject in their own right, but also found diverse applications in various fields.
 In his collections of open problems \cite{Erdos1957, Erdos1963, Erdos1971, Erdos1973, EG1980}, Erd\H{o}s posed a number of problems concerning covering systems.
 One of them is the well-known minimum modulus problem: is there a uniform upper bound on the smallest modulus of all covering systems with distinct moduli?
-We say a covering system with distinct moduli a \textit{distinct covering system}.
-Building upon the work \cite{FFSPY2007, Nielsen2009, Pari2013} of other mathematicians, Hough \cite{Hough2015} made a remarkable breakthrough in 2015 and showed that the minimum modulus of a distinct covering system can not be arbitrarily large. \begin{theorem}[{\cite[Theorem 1]{Hough2015}}] The least modulus of a distinct covering system is at most $10^{16}$. \end{theorem} Here are some more recent results on the covering system for $\mathbb{Z}$ following Hough's groundbreaking work.
+We say that a covering system with distinct moduli is a \textit{distinct covering system}.
+Building upon the work \cite{FFSPY2007, Nielsen2009, Pari2013} of other mathematicians, Hough \cite{Hough2015} made a remarkable breakthrough in 2015 and showed that the minimum modulus of a distinct covering system can not be arbitrarily large. \begin{theorem}[{\cite[Theorem 1]{Hough2015}}] The least modulus of a distinct covering system is at most $10^{16}$. \end{theorem} Here are some more recent results on covering systems for $\mathbb{Z}$ following Hough's groundbreaking work.
 In 2022, Balister, Bollob\'{a}s, Morris, Sahasrabudhe, and Tiba \cite{BBMRS2022} managed to reduce the bound from $10^{16}$ to $616,000$ by introducing the \textit{distortion method}, a general technique used to bound the density of the uncovered set.
 For more details about this method, please refer to \cite{BBMST2020_2}.
 Soon after, Cummings, Filaseta, and Trifonov \cite{CFT2022} successfully reduced the bound to $118$ for distinct covering systems with squarefree moduli.
 Additionally, they proved in general the $j$-th smallest modulus in a minimal covering system with distinct moduli is bounded by some unspecified constant $C_j, j \geq 1$.
-This result was improved by Klein, Koukoulopoulos and Lemieux \cite{KKL2022} later in the sense that they gave a specified bound for the $j$-th smallest modulus.
-Recently, Li, Wang and Yi \cite{LiWangYi2023pre} develop a much more general distortion method by constructing a sequence of probability measures on a finite set with an inverse system and particularly apply it in the number field setting to obtain an analogue of \cite[Theorem~2]{KKL2022} by Klein et al.
+This result was improved by Klein, Koukoulopoulos, and Lemieux \cite{KKL2022} later in the sense that they gave a specified bound for the $j$-th smallest modulus.
+Recently, Li, Wang, and Yi \cite{LiWangYi2023pre} develop a much more general distortion method by constructing a sequence of probability measures on a finite set with an inverse system and particularly apply it in the number field setting to obtain an analogue of \cite[Theorem~3]{KKL2022} by Klein et al.